arnicas/interactive-vis-course/Week13/README.md

 * Also see this tool from Ben Schmidt to make trails, including animated ones: https://github.com/bmschmidt/D3-trail?utm_content=bufferf9497&utm_medium=social&utm_source=twitter.com&utm_campaign=buffer
   * And demo: http://benschmidt.org/D3-trail/minard.html
 * Airplanes animated on a world map: http://www.tnoda.com/blog/2014-04-02

+### Chained Transitions

+See [animation_end.html](animation_end.html) for an example of chained transitions, where one starts after another, on the same "object".

 ## UI Sliders for Timelines